deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

-This repository contains a list of dojo rules for the Deadly Vipers dojo
+This repository contains a list of dojo rules for the Deadly Vipers dojo.
+All members should read the rules.
+Also please remember to visit deadlyvipers organization, which started it all ("https://github.com/deadlyvipers").